lucacozzuto/elixir_NF/docs/second.rst

 .. code-block:: console

-  nextflow run lucacozzuto/elixir_NF -r main -with-docker
+  nextflow run lucacozzuto/elixir_NF -r main

-In this way Nextflow will pull the pipeline from the GitHub repository, store it at ``$PATH/.nextflow/assets`` and launch it using the container engine `Docker <https://www.docker.com/>`__, thanks to the Nextflow parameter ``-with-docker``.
+In this way Nextflow will pull the pipeline from the GitHub repository, store it at ``$PATH/.nextflow/assets`` and launch it.

-Supported Linux containers
+Linux containers
 ===========================
+This pipeline needs tools that are stored within a linux container.
+For this we need to tell Nextflow which is the right container engine.
+We can do this by using the Nextflow parameter ``-with-docker``.

 Nextflow supports many more container engines like Singularity, Shifter, Podman and Charliecloud.
-In this example we will use Docker: the default image is stored in `DockerHub <https://hub.docker.com/>`__ and is retrieved on the fly.

 .. |docker| image:: images/docker-logo.png
   :width: 200